Portentol: Biosynthesis

 The first isolation and characterization of Portentol was accomplished by D. J. Aberhart and K. H. Overton in 1970.
 Despite being known for several decades, the natural product was not synthesized until 2015.
 Their total synthesis follows a biomimetic route and has shed light on the mechanism of Portentol's biosynthesis.

 Isotope labeling studies indicate the carbon chain of Portentol is composed of acetate and malonate, suggesting the natural product is generated via the Acetate pathway.
-Biosynthetically, it has been proposed that Portentol originates from a fully linear enzyme bound thioester (1) and can then by cyclized to an intermediate (2) by a type II polyketide synthase (PKS).
+Biosynthetically, it has been proposed that Portentol originates from a fully linear enzyme bound thioester (1) and can then be cyclized to an intermediate (2) by a type II polyketide synthase (PKS).
 The PKS is first loaded with Acetyl-CoA and elongated with methyl-malonate units to arrive at the precursor 2.
 This precursor can then undergo acid catalyzed hemi-ketal formation within the cell to arrive at the oxocarbenium ion intermediate 3.
 The final bond formation between C7 and C2 would involve an intramolecular nucleophilic addition of an enolized β-keto-δ-lactone moiety onto 3.
-The total synthesis of Portentol utilized a proposed double cyclization cascade beginning with precursor 2, cyclization to intermediate 3, and ending with the formation of PortentolThe stereoisomer of Portentol with respect to C7 was not observed.
+The total synthesis of Portentol utilized a proposed double cyclization cascade beginning with precursor 2, cyclization to intermediate 3, and ending with the formation of Portentol.
+The stereoisomer of Portentol with respect to C7 was not observed.
 Given this and the high yield and ease of the reaction, it is conceivable that a similar process occurs in nature which likely requires enzymatic catalysis.